dengyajie-spec/Master-Class/README.md

 ## 2. UE5 Interactive Project Synthesis Based on MHC-Talker

-This project integrates MHC-Talker, MetaHuman, and DeepSeek technologies.
+This project integrates MHC-Talker and MetaHuman technologies.
 Below is the implementation workflow.

 ### 2.1 ​Download and Installation of MHC_Talker